Will Ben Stiller’s Characters Ever Grow Up?

 Over the past two decades or so, Ben Stiller has created a body of work that often centers on his characters’ inability to handle adulthood and overcome their adolescent neuroses.
 Here he is in this year’s Brad’s Status, worrying about how much more successful his friends are in life.
 There he is in Greenberg (2010), paralyzed by the fact that the world never bent to his will, and still unable to settle down and stick to anything.
 Or look at While We’re Young (2014), where he and his wife, Naomi Watts, are suddenly captivated by the freedom and charisma of 20-something DIY filmmaker Adam Driver and his ice-cream-making boho wife Amanda Seyfried.
 Go back further and you’ll find him in Flirting With Disaster (1996), going across America to try to find his biological parents in an attempt to discover who he really is.
-(Even his cameo in that same year’s The Cable Guy, in which he plays a comical variation on the Menendez Brothers, suggests someone stuck in a twisted emotional adolescence.)
+(Even his cameo in that same year’s The Cable Guy, in which he plays a comical variation on the Menendez brothers, suggests someone stuck in a twisted emotional adolescence.)

 In his bigger films, Stiller is infantilized more broadly: In the Meet the Parents series, he’s always at the withering mercy of his father-in-law Robert De Niro, which usually prompts him to revert immediately to the awkwardness of childhood, back when his full name (Gaylord T. Focker) was the source of perpetual shame.
 Part of the fun of those movies (when they are fun, that is) lies in watching Ben Stiller regress.
 Look at Zoolander (2001), in which his dopey, veteran male supermodel goes back home to coal-mining country, only to be met with his working-class family’s derision and disapproval.
 Or There’s Something About Mary (1998), which opens with a flashback to Stiller’s nerdy Ted, drowning in braces, and a prom night catastrophe involving his suit and his genitalia — an event that his character never quite got over.
 In Ben Stiller movies, childhood is almost always a source of endless (and often hilarious) trauma.
 And the more he tries to get away from it, the quicker he’s pulled back in.
 Will Ben Stiller ever manage to grow up?
 Can he?
 Should he?